 2.16.7.
 Without limitation, additional information that can be collected by the Economic Regulation Authority includes:

-(a) cost data for the Electricity Generation Corporation, including actual fuel costs by Trading Interval;
+(a) cost data for Verve Energy, including actual fuel costs by Trading Interval;

-(b) System Management’s operational records, including SCADA records, of the level of utilisation and fuel related data for each of the Electricity Generation Corporation’s Registered Facilities by Trading Interval; and
+(b) System Management’s operational records, including SCADA records, of the level of utilisation and fuel related data for each of Verve Energy’s Registered Facilities by Trading Interval; and

-(c) the terms of Bilateral Contracts entered into by the Electricity Generation Corporation and the Electricity Retail Corporation.
+(c) the terms of Bilateral Contracts entered into by Verve Energy and the Electricity Retail Corporation.

 2.16.8.
 Rule Participants may notify the IMO or the Economic Regulation Authority of behaviour that they consider reduces the effectiveness of the market, including behaviour related to market power, and the Economic Regulation Authority, with the assistance of the IMO, must investigate the behaviour identified in each relevant notification.